Optimal and Maximin Procedures for Multiple Testing Problems: Beyond simple hypotheses: dealing with complex alternatives

 Note that we do not assume that the actual parameter is the same for all alternatives, but the range of potential alternatives is the same.
 Hence the symmetry requirement on the resulting regions is still applicable.

-These optimization problems now have, in addition to an infinite number of variables, also an infinite number of integral constraints (assuming $\Theta_A$ is an infinite set). \comment{A simpler but related problem is the ``Generalized Neyman Pearson'' setting of \cite{Cvitanic01,Rudolff10}, where a single hypothesis test with complex null and/or alternative hypotheses was considered.
-In these papers, the authors were able to use convex duality arguments to prove that under some conditions, the intuitive solution of choosing the ``closest distributions'' from the null and alternative set and finding the Neyman Pearson test for the simple testing problem they imply, is indeed optimal.
-However, even for the single test case they consider, there are complexities relating to convexity and closure arguments, implying that these extremal closest distributions may not actually belong to the set of distributions in each hypothesis, and there is no general simple algorithm for finding them.
-The multiple testing scenario is more complex due to the existence of different types of constraints, some of them depending on the alternative, as discussed before.} We are unable to offer guarantees on existence and sparsity of the optimal solutions to the problems we pose, as we have in the simple hypotheses case.
+These optimization problems now have, in addition to an infinite number of variables, also an infinite number of integral constraints (assuming $\Theta_A$ is an infinite set).

+We are unable to offer guarantees on existence and sparsity of the optimal solutions to the problems we pose, as we have in the simple hypotheses case.
 Instead, we offer an approach that {\em assumes} existence of an optimal solution that can be characterized using a single value of the parameter.
 If the assumption holds, our proposed approach is able to find this OMT solution and --- importantly --- confirm its optimality.

-Let $\vec D^*(\theta_0,\theta)$ be the optimal solution of the optimization problem that uses fixed parameters $\theta_0$ in the objective and $\theta\in\Theta_A$ in the constraints:
+Let $\vec D^*(\theta_0,\theta)$ be the optimal solution of the optimization problem that uses fixed parameters $\theta_0$ in the objective and $\theta_A\in\Theta_A$ in the constraints:

-The following result states a sufficient condition for an optimal solution to problem (\ref{opt_comp}).
+The following result states a sufficient condition for an optimal solution to problem \eqref{opt_comp}.

-\begin{prop} Assume that we find a parameter value $\theta_A\in\Theta_A$ such that the solution $\vec D^*(\theta_0,\theta_A)$ controls $Err$ at level $\alpha$ at all parameter values $\vth \in\Theta_A^K$:
+\begin{prop} Assume that we find a parameter value $\theta_A\in\Theta_A$ such that the solution $\vec D^*(\theta_0,\theta_A)$ controls $Err$ at level $\alpha$ at all parameter values $\theta \in\Theta_A^K$:

 then $\vec D^*(\theta_0,\theta_A)$ is the optimal solution to the complex alternative problem (\ref{opt_comp}). \end{prop} The following corollary simplifies the use of this result for finding $\theta_A$. \begin{coro} If $\theta_A$ in the above Proposition exists, then we have: